PSD2

 The difference between the two endpoints is mainly the SCA solution and each endpoint uses each bank’s respective SCA solution.

-Endpoint for dedicated interface Sparebanken Vest: https://psd2.spvapi.no
+Endpoint for dedicated interface Sparebanken Norge: https://psd2.spvapi.no

 Endpoint for dedicated interface Bulder Bank: https://psd2-bulder.spvapi.no